lemon-noodles/javascript/interview-questions.md

     - call and apply invoke a function call
     - call takes args as comma seperated values
     - apply takes args as an array
+- Closures
+    - a function, and it's lexical scope bundled to together is a closure
+    - used in Module Design Pattern
+    - Currying
+    - Functions like once
+    - memoize, setTimeout, Iterators
+    - maintaining state in async world
 ---
 #### JS Code Snippets